 be single seat and the rest would be the NF Mk 21 which was a night-fighter version which would house a crew of two.

-Entering service after World War 2 the de Havilland Hornet would serve in Malaya with the last operational sortie made on the 21st May 1955 and by the middle of 1956 all Hornets had been
+Entering service after the Second World War (1939 - 1945) the de Havilland Hornet would serve in Malaya with the last operational sortie made on the 21st May 1955 and by the middle of 1956 all Hornets had been

 removed from operational service with the Sea Hornet remaining in service until 1957.